bernardjhuang/gamerunnersnews/_posts/*2014-10-30-health-x-armor-3.md

 ---
 layout: post
-title:  "Calculating Optimum Stat Ratios - Part 3: Health x Armor x Offense - The Caster-Type Bruiser "
+title:  "Calculating Optimum Stat Ratios - Part 3: Health x Armor x Offense - The Caster-Type Bruiser"
-description: "Welcome to part 2 of Hidden Gems: Armor Penetration.
-Here, we'll be decoding the enigma that is Armor Penetration to unveil hidden OPness!"
+description: "Caster-Type Bruisers include Champions that are, of course, tanky but rely on spells as their main source of damage.
+If you enjoy playing Champions like Wukong, Pantheon, Jarvan, and the such, then read on - this is the article for you!"
 author: "Samuel Kuo"
 author_profile: "Invented the troam'er role (troll and roam) and the triple brut. build (Youmu's Ghost Blade, Black Cleaver, and The Brutalizer)"
 author_coach: "http://gamerunners.gg/coaches/3"
 date: 2014-10-30
 categories: lol
 tags: theorycraft
-thumbnail: "/images/content/armorreturns1.jpg"
+thumbnail: "/images/content/hxa-pantheon.png"
 ---

 This article covers the optimum stat ratios for Caster-Type Bruisers.
 For Auto Attack-Dependent Bruisers, [go here](http://news.gamerunners.gg/lol/calculating-optimum-stat-ratios-2/).
 Caster-Type Bruisers include Champions that are, of course, tanky but rely on spells as their main source of damage.
 If you enjoy playing Champions like Wukong, Pantheon, Jarvan, and the such, then read on - this is the article for you!